BZFlag-Dev/bzflag.org/_documentation/slash_commands.md

 [SERVER->] [1]BobTheTank : 10.49.34.53 (somehost.somedomain.org) udp+
 ```

-So, in the second line of text above, 1 is the slot number, “BobTheTank” is the player’s name, 10.49.34.53 is the IP address, and somehost.somedomain.org is the hostname.
+So, in the second line of text above, 1 is the slot number, "BobTheTank" is the player's name, 10.49.34.53 is the IP address, and somehost.somedomain.org is the hostname.
 At the end, there should also be a "udp+" shown.
 This means that the player has a UDP connection established in both directions.

 **NOTE:** Although it is possible to use the slot number to issue kicks and bans, this is not recommended as it is too easy to kick/ban the wrong person.
 It is easy to mistype, or the target may leave and someone else may join into the same slot while the ban/kick command is being typed.